Hit Men

 Reflective Reading: II Chronicles 25:1-12

 Good morning, everyone, and thank you for joining me!
-Today’s story is going to be about Amaziah: a king who did right in God’s eyes, but still didn’t serve the Lord with his whole heart.
-It starts off a little like this…
+Today’s story is going to be about Amaziah: a king who did right in God’s eyes, but still struggled to serve the Lord with his whole heart.
+Our story starts off a little like this…

-Amaziah is about to engage in a battle, but for added security he’s hired 100,000 extra hit men “just in case.”
-But then a prophet comes and ruins the plan.
+Amaziah is about to engage in a battle, and for added security he hired 100,000 extra hit men “just in case.”
+All is going according to plan until a prophet comes and tells him that God has ordered a change of plans.

 Mark Hamby